yuweijun/blog/_posts/2016-06-19-howto-tcp-keep-alive.md

 {% endhighlight %}

-Note that sysctl (8) doesn't use sysctl(2) syscall, but reads and writes directly in the procfs subtree, so you will need procfs enabled in the kernel and mounted in the filesystem, just as you would if you directly accessed the files within the procfs interface.
+Note that `sysctl(8)` doesn't use `sysctl(2)` syscall, but reads and writes directly in the procfs subtree, so you will need procfs enabled in the kernel and mounted in the filesystem, just as you would if you directly accessed the files within the procfs interface.

-Sysctl(8) is just a different way to do the same thing.
+`sysctl(8)` is just a different way to do the same thing.

 3.1.2.
-The sysctl interface
+The `sysctl` interface
 -----

-There is another way to access kernel variables: sysctl(2 ) syscall.
+There is another way to access kernel variables: `sysctl(2)` syscall.
 It can be useful when you don't have procfs available because the communication with the kernel is performed directly via syscall and not through the procfs subtree.
-There is currently no program that wraps this syscall (remember that sysctl(8) doesn't use it).
+There is currently no program that wraps this syscall (remember that `sysctl(8)` doesn't use it).

-For more details about using sysctl(2) refer to the manpage.
+For more details about using `sysctl(2)` refer to the manpage.

 3.2.
 Making changes persistent to reboot
 -----

 There are several ways to reconfigure your system every time it boots up.
 First, remember that every Linux distribution has its own set of init scripts called by init (8).
 The most common configurations include the /etc/rc.d/ directory, or the alternative, /etc/init.d/.
 In any case, you can set the parameters in any of the startup scripts, because keepalive rereads the values every time its procedures need them.
 So if you change the value of tcp_keepalive_intvl when the connection is still up, the kernel will use the new value going forward.

 There are three spots where the initialization commands should logically be placed: the first is where your network is configured, the second is the rc.local script, usually included in all distributions, which is known as the place where user configuration setups are done.
 The third place may already exist in your system.
-Referring back to the sysctl (8) tool, you can see that the -p switch loads settings from the /etc/sysctl.conf configuration file.
-In many cases your init script already performs the sysctl -p (you can "grep" it in the configuration directory for confirmation), and so you just have to add the lines in /etc/sysctl.conf to make them load at every boot.
-For more information about the syntax of sysctl.conf(5), refer to the manpage.
+Referring back to the `sysctl` (8) tool, you can see that the -p switch loads settings from the `/etc/sysctl`.conf configuration file.
+In many cases your init script already performs the `sysctl -p` (you can "grep" it in the configuration directory for confirmation), and so you just have to add the lines in `/etc/sysctl`.conf to make them load at every boot.
+For more information about the syntax of `sysctl.conf`(5), refer to the manpage.

 For more information, visit the libkeepalive project homepage: [http://libkeepalive.sourceforge.net/](http://libkeepalive.sourceforge.net/)